MartijnWallage/42_push_swap/README.md

 Question: why do successful push_swap algorithms start by pushing almost all numbers to the B stack?
 You might think that sometimes two numbers in the A stack can be sorted by, for example, swapping them.
 Or they are already sorted and we can just move on to the next element.

-Answer: when you push a number to the B stack, the current number on the A stack will automatically become the next element.
+Answer: when you push an element to the B stack, the next element on the A stack will automatically become the current element.
 So you get that operation for free.

 ## Bonus

-A checker.
+Write a checker.
 Once you have functions for all the operations, which you do if you have written push_swap, it is straightforward to write a checker.
 This is one of the easiest bonuses in the 42 core curriculum.

 A better kind of checker, very useful for evaluations, is the <a href="https://github.com/o-reo/push_swap_visualizer">Push_swap Visualizer</a>